 She had no history of precipitous labor and had a c-section scheduled to deliver the twins.

-This is why we believe it is important that every pregnant woman know that precipitous labor is a possibility, even if it is very slim.
+This is why we believe it is important that every pregnant woman knows that precipitous labor is a possibility, even if it is very slim.

 Who is at risk for having precipitous labor?